virtualritz/rust-diffusion-limited-aggregation/README.md

     random_seed = 42
     particles = 10000
     # Spacing can be changed over the iteration.
-    # The 1st value is used for the first particle place
+    # The 1st value is used for the first particle
-    # and the last for the last particle.
-In between,
+    # placed and the last for the last particle.
-    # spacing is linearly interpolated.
+    # In between, spacing is linearly interpolated.
     spacing = [1.0, 1.0]
     attraction_distance = 3.0
     repulsion_distance = 1.0